OSCE holds next ceasefire monitoring on frontline

 Baku.
-25 January.
-REPORT.AZ/ The ceasefire monitoring exercise on the Line of Contact, in the territory of Goranboy region was held in accordance with the mandate of Personal Representative of the OSCE Chairperson-in-Office on January 25.
+6 December.
+REPORT.AZ/ The ceasefire monitoring exercise was held on the Line of Contact (LoC), near the village Kuropatkino (Khojavend region) in accordance with the mandate of Personal Representative of the OSCE Chairperson-in-Office on December 6

 Report was informed in the press service of the Azerbaijani Ministry of Defence (MoD).